 I usually serve this with brown rice or quinoa, but any type of rice will do.
 You could also serve it as a side dish next to any main.

 This is the Instant Pot that I currently use and love.
 I have updated it since I created this post, that’s why in the pictures of this post the Instant Pot is an older model.

 MORE GREAT INSTANT POT RECIPES

-- Instant Pot burgers
+- Instant Pot taco pasta